 Datasheet for delineation of WHP areas – NDEE 2010

 A Wellhead Protection map is just a piece of scrap paper unless you enact local ordinances, county zoning, or voluntary activities within your Wellhead Protection Area.

 Potential Contaminant Source Inventory

 The purpose of a potential contaminant source inventory is to identify potential contaminants that may pollute groundwater.
 Inventories should be compiled from existing databases and on-the-ground observations.
-Contact the NDEQ Wellhead Protection Program for spreadsheets and shapefiles from existing databases.
+Contact the NDEE Wellhead Protection Program for spreadsheets and shapefiles from existing databases.

 - Inventory completed/updated within the past 3 years